Halochkin/bouncePath/platform/Element construction/doc/What_is_predictive_parser2.md

 will give the following properties

-The original component will have the following properties
+The _original_ lightDOM component will have the following properties
 * `hasParentNode`  - #div
 * `hasAttributes`  - [a, b]
 * `hasChildNode`  - #text